This article discusses the many wonderful things to do in Carpinteria!

 Water Activities

-Several water sports are practiced at the Carpinteria Beach.
+Several water sports are practiced at Carpinteria Beach.
 Please notice most of these activities are available during summer (Memorial Day to Labor Day).

 The Carpinteria Beach Store (Linden and the beach) rents boogie boards and other equipment.
 Kayak rentals are available during the weekend at the end of Ash Avenue.